Efficient Ranking, Order Statistics, and Sorting under CKKS: Our Design for Ranking, Order statistics, and Sorting

 \section{Our Design for Ranking, Order statistics, and Sorting}

-The core idea of our design is to manipulate the encrypted vector in such a way that \textbf{only a single evaluation of the comparison function is needed}.
+The core idea of our design is to manipulate the encrypted vector in such a way that \textbf{only a single evaluation of the comparison function is needed to compare all values}.
 For instance, given a vector $\vector = (\vector_1, \vector_2, \vector_3)$, we produce

 The comparison $\cmp(\vector_R, \vector_C)$ contains information about $\vector_i < \vector_j$ for all pairs $(\vector_i, \vector_j)$.
 It is easier to visualize this by seeing $\vector_R, \vector_C$ as square matrices that have been encoded row-by-row into vectors: